shastaxc/HasteInfo/README.md

 * Detect zone change events for other players and call the `remove_zoned_effects()` function
 * Figure out what dispel packets look like.
 They should say exactly what haste effect was removed (e.g. "___ loses the effect of Victory March" has to come from the packet)
 * Remove party members if they are not present in the party buff packet
-* Convert this to an addon
-  - Implement commands:
+* Implement commands:
   - Stop reporting
   - Toggle UI visibility
+  - Show UI
+  - Hide UI
   - Reset UI position
+  - Pause reports
+  - Unpause reports
 * Implement UI
   - Display current haste value
   - Display current DW value